Secure Destruction FAQ: Degaussing

 As our third method of data destruction, degaussing can be quick, efficient, and cost-effective for your business.
 However, it doesn’t work on all types of assets bearing data.
 Is degaussing the right solution for your ITAD project?

-John McLeod, VP of Sales & Marketing and Eric Dorn, Senior Vice President & General Manager of Sipi Asset Recovery help to answer that question:
+Eric Dorn, Senior Vice President & General Manager of Sipi Asset Recovery helps to answer that question:

 Q: Can you explain the process of degaussing?